dojo/docs/quickstart/rest.rst

 400 Bad Request
 '''''''''''''''

+This response code could be used for situations where the consumer has made a request which your service cannot understand.
+This could indicate a malformed URI in this services particular context, for example.

 404 Not Found
 '''''''''''''

 This should be returned when a specific resource URI is not found.
 This should not be used for an empty collection.
-In this case an empty array should be returned.
+In this case an empty array should be returned, with a ``200 OK`` response code.

 405 Method Not Allowed
 ''''''''''''''''''''''